einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 <span style="color: #66FF66;">the _quality of being "true" or "false"_</span>

-in the stuff we're talking about,
+in the stuff we're talking about;
-and in the data we're processing.
+in the data we're processing.

 ----

 For this, we need to _assign_ a boolean value
 to a larger piece of language...
-One that binds the _boolean value_ to an object...
+One that binds a _boolean value_ to an object...

 ----